 The vibrant northern town of Alcúdia is truly a year-round location, offering life, history and culture throughout all seasons.
 Lying just one kilometre inland from the famous holiday resort of Port d’Alcúdia, it’s the ideal place to taste rich Mallorcan heritage, without having to stray too far off the beaten path.

-Once a dozy little town, Alcúdia has grown in self-esteem, skillfully drawing attention to its attractions and cultural gems.
+Alcúdia has grown in self-esteem, skilfully drawing attention to its attractions and cultural gems.
 Here we provide all the information you want to know about making a visit to this most fascinating of walled cities.

 History & Culture